 However, their modest benefits are often offset by side effects such as impaired memory, confusion, hallucinations, constipation, dry mouth and impaired urination.

 Amantadine.
 Health care providers may prescribe amantadine (Gocovri) alone to provide short-term relief of symptoms of mild, early-stage Parkinson's disease.
 It may also be given with carbidopa-levodopa therapy during the later stages of Parkinson's disease to control involuntary movements (dyskinesia) induced by carbidopa-levodopa.

 Side effects may include a purple mottling of the skin, ankle swelling or hallucinations.

-Your doctor may adjust your settings as necessary to treat your condition.
+Your health care provider may adjust your settings as necessary to treat your condition.
 Surgery involves risks, including infections, strokes or brain hemorrhage.
-Some people experience problems with the DBS system or have complications due to stimulation, and your doctor may need to adjust or replace some parts of the system.
+Some people experience problems with the DBS system or have complications due to stimulation.
+Your doctor may need to adjust or replace some parts of the system.

 However, DBS isn't helpful for problems that don't respond to levodopa therapy apart from a tremor.
 A tremor may be controlled by DBS even if the tremor isn't very responsive to levodopa.

 Although DBS may provide sustained benefit for Parkinson's symptoms, it doesn't keep Parkinson's disease from progressing.